 While these burner email accounts allow an anonymous exchange of information and help eliminate spam emails, managing such accounts is hard.
 Most email accounts would require signing up to and visiting suspicious websites.
 In case of lost passwords, recovery would be downright impossible since they do not have a verification method.
 Apart from that, most burner emails only allow the “send-only” option, such as AnonymousMail, making communication tricky.

 Send Emails Without Registration

 Now, email service providers allow users to use their service without going through the registration process.
 What usually happens is when you register for an email account, it asks for your sensitive information like date of birth, location, contact info, and more.

-If by any means a privacy abuser gets hands on this information, they can track you and intercept your online communication.
-Hence, by using email providers that don’t require any registration or collect PII, you can send anonymous emails without getting worried about being tracked.
+If by any means a privacy abuser gets their hands on this information, they can track you and intercept your online communication.
+Hence, by using email providers that don’t require registration or collect PII, you can send anonymous emails without worrying about being tracked.